julyankb/freeport-nft-minter-tutorial/README.md

 # The process of minting an NFT
 The process of minting NFTs generally involves 3 steps:

-1. An ERC-721 or ERC-1155 smart contract must be published on the blockchain.
+1. An ERC-1155 smart contract must be published on the blockchain.
 2. A minting function within the smart contract is called and creates a unique instance of your NFT on the blockchain.
 Minting functions generally require two inputs: a `recipient` (the wallet to receive this NFT) and a `tokenURI` (a string that points to a JSON containing the metadata of the NFT).
 3. The asset that the NFT respresents must be uploaded and stored somewhere.
 Preferably in a decentralized fashion.